adam100150/virtual-art-gallery/README.md

 # CIS22C-Final-Project
 This is a project that simulates an art gallery.
 It is a console application that uses a variety of data structures like a Binary Search Tree (BST), a Hash Table, a Heap and Linked List.
 The application loads users and emloyees from a text file data base.
-You can log into the console an employee, a costumer or a guest.
+You can log into the console as an employee, a costumer or a guest.
 The user can list all avaliable paintings in ascending order by title or price.

 ## Here is some more specific functionality